fixter/cookiecutter-fixter-flask-template/README.md

     pycharm or intellij will ask to install the missing requirements.
 - If you aren't using a jetbrains ide then create a python virtual environment on the command line inside the project by typing ```virtualenv ENV``` which will create a folder called ENV.
 I guess you can name your virtual environment whatever you want, but for git purposes just use ENV.
+If you want to call it something else, remember to add it to the .gitignore file.
     To start using your virtual environment you have to activate it.
 You do this with ```source ENV/bin/activate```.
     This changes your global path so now you are looking at a vanilla instance of python located in your ENV folder.
     Now any libraries you install will go into this virtual env.
 To install all the libraries, do ```pip install -r requirements.txt```.
-    When you are done using this virtual env you should deactivate it with ```deactivate```
+    When you are done using this virtual env you should deactivate it with ```deactivate```.
+If you are using, Windows the activate script will be run by ```source ENV/Scripts/activate```

 Now you should have all the necessary python dependencies.